By Sorsa Editorial

 print(report)

-Date-windowed pulls are also where the historical data coverage matters.
-Sorsa's archive goes back to 2006, so you can run the same analysis on a launch from three years ago for benchmarking.
+Date-windowed pulls are where deep archive coverage matters.
+The public archive reaches back to 2006, so you can run the same analysis on a launch from three years ago for benchmarking.

 4. Competitive intelligence

-Goal: identical analysis on multiple competitor handles to compare public attention.
+Goal: identical analysis across multiple competitor handles to compare public attention.

 python